 The Submitting Market Participant (the Competitive Retailer for this example) begins the process by selecting “Other” from the submit tree.

 The Competitive Retailer enters the Assignee, which is the TDSP in this scenario.
 The ESI ID, Original Tran ID, Tran Type, TXN Date and STARTTIME are optional.
-Comments field is also optional; however, Market Participants are strongly encouraged to include any relevant comments to help facilitate resolution of the issue.
+Comments field is also optional*** verify if optional ; however, for a timely resolution of the Market Participant’s issue, comments are critical to clarify the request.
 “Please note for this premise Competitive Retailer is no longer ROR and unable to submit Usage/Billing - Dispute MT.
 For this premise zero usage received from 1/14/16 - 2/25/16 can you please review and if corrections are needed please send.
 Thank you”.

 Once all required information is populated, the Submitting Competitive Retailer selects OK to complete the Submit process.
 The issue transitions to the TDSP in a state of New.
 The TDSP selects BEGIN WORKING and the issue transitions to In Progress (Assignee).
 The TDSP reviews the information provided and has found no corrections are needed.
 The TDSP selects the UNEXECUTABLE transition and enters required comments “The account was adjusted based on the last actual reading to the meter being cut off on 01/13/16.
 The 0 usage is correct.” and the issue transitions back to the Submitting Market Participant in the state of Unexecutable (PC).
 The Submitting Competitive Retailer can select Accept to close the issue or, if the issue remains in the state of Unexecutable (PC) for 14 calendar days the issue will auto transition to Complete.